kaibyao/branded-cms/branded_cms_template_roadmap.md

 * Style the dropzones in Layout Edit View
 * Better fonts for menus
 * Mobile Main Menu

+### Changes from 1.x
+* Home Page Block Menu has submenu items removed
+* @font-face CSS code has been moved to "Bootstrap Overrides" stylesheet (will be retroactively patched into 1.x)

 ## v2.1
 * Improved Catalog + Shopping Cart